aggregat4/dendriform/JOURNAL.md

 ## 16.8.2019 - Or Why Firefox Threw an Uncaught Exception

 Apparently Firefox does not support IndexedDB in private mode.
 I was using that for testing and was getting a very non-debuggable uncaught exception which turned out to be in Dexie which could not create the IndexedDB databases.
 This was originally a privacy feature but has been logged as a bug for over 7 years.
 Apparently they are working on it.

+## 21.8.2019

+After puzzling over some non functioning indexeddb store code I found out that compound indexeddb indices on an autoincrementing primary key do not work in Chrome and Safari.
+See also <https://github.com/dfahlander/Dexie.js/issues/751>.
+The issue for me is the compound index on `[peerId+eventid]` since I use that to determine what events need to be sent to the remote peer (peerId = value and eventid > than whatever the latest ID is I know of the server).

+There are only two fixes:

+1. I can drop the compound index and just filter by eventid or peerId and then for each result filter out events with the wrong peerdId or eventid.
+In both cases I would query too much data, perhaps just filtering by eventid and then afterwards throwing away non-matching peerIds is the most sensible since this will converge eventually on the latest eventId and should keep sizes down?

+2. I can generate my own unique ids on the client side and not use the autoincrementing feature of indexeddb.
+Since Javascript is single threaded this should be doable, but I would have to fetch the max id at db initialisation time.

+Perhaps I will just implement the first thing and hope that performance is ok?